z669016/adventofcode-2017/README.md

 of a word, means you already have an anagram for that word in the set.

 ## Day 5
-Create an array/list for the jump values.
+Create an array/list for the jump values (class ```Jumper```).
 Use an 'instruction pointer' to navigate through the list.
 While counting the iterations, Keep iterating and change the jump-value in the list, after the new location has been determined.

 For part 1 and 2, the only difference is in changing the value after calculating the jump offset.
 This can be configured using a class property, or a lambda you provide to the navigating class.